 Charitable bail funds, or other similarly termed free charity bail bond options are a great option to explore in freeing individuals who otherwise would not have a way out of jail.
 Before approaching bail funds, one should first go through the local jurisdiction to discuss lowering the set bail amount.
 A magistrate or judge can assess each individual case on the basis of low income to review and lower the set bail amount.
 After exhausting these options, the next step is to approach local charity bail funds to see if they can assist.
 We explain how bail funds work in this article and provide contact information for some of the major bail funds available.

 The cost associated with a bail bond, even if it’s only 10% of the bond, can be too much to afford.
-In such situation, helpless individuals are put in a situation where they are unable to leave jail until their are proven innocent in the court.
+In such a situation, helpless individuals are put in a situation where they are unable to leave jail until they are proven innocent in the court.

 The good news is that many people are starting to realize that a problem does exist.
 We have done extensive research to find options for those that are unable to afford the 10% bail bond fee.
 There are options, although still limited since it’s early in development.
 Charitable bail funds are being created to help cover the 10% fee so people can be released from jail and move forward with their life.
 The goal is to help avoid job loss and further set-back for those that are already in a difficult situation financially.

 The charity bail funds that we discovered are paving a new way until more options are available.
 We are listing the bail funds on our website and highlighting them ahead of others because they stand for the right thing – people’s freedom and a fair shake for everyone.
 Funds are currently being explored in additional cities like St. Louis, Miami, Cincinnati, Oakland, Philadelphia, and Austin.